Aravalli Range: Ganeshwar Sunari Cultural Complex

 The Ganeshwar Sunari Cultural Complex (GSCC) is a collection of third millennium BCE settlements in the area of the Aravalli Hill Range.
 Among them, there are similarities in material culture, and in the production of copper tools.
 They are located near the copper mines.

 "The GSCC is east of the Harappan culture, to the north-east of Ahar–Banas Complex, north/north west to the Kayatha Culture and at a later date, west of the OCP-Copper Hoard sites (Ochre Coloured Pottery culture–Copper Hoard culture).
 Located within the regions of the Aravalli Hill Range, primarily along the Kantli, Sabi, Sota, Dohan and Bondi rivers, the GJCC is the largest copper producing community in third millennium BCE South Asia, with 385 sites documented.
 Archaeological indicators of the GSCC were documented primarily in Jaipur, Jhunjhunu, and Sikar districts of Rajasthan, India ..."

 Pottery found in the area include incised ware, and reserved slipware.

 There are two main type sites, Ganeshwar, and Sunari, in Tehsil Kot Putli, Jaipur district (Geo coordinates: N 27° 35' 51", 76° 06' 85" E).

+2025 Supreme Court orders

+On 20th November 2025 Supreme Court issued an order stating that landforms rising over 100 meters with respect to surrounding terrain would be considered as Aravalli Hills and 2 such hills within 500 meters of each other with land between them are considered an Aravalli range.
+Hills under 100 m can be used for mining, making buildings and for other works.
+However, on 29th December the Supreme Court stayed its order following protests by residents, farmers, environmentalists, lawyers and political parties.
+On June 3, 2026, the Supreme Court set up a five-member expert committee led by Kanchan Devi, the head of the Indian Council of Forestry Research and Education (ICFRE).
+This team was given the job of clearing up confusion around the definition of the hills and must submit their final report by August 31, 2026.